ComicScrip/reactive-records/DONT_README_YET.md

 In the real world, implementing data access in an app can be a challenge :
 - You may have to deal with asynchronicity
 - You want to have your data in a coherent state all the time
-- You may have to deal with bad network conditions, handeling possible errors you cannot prevent, etc
+- You may have to deal with bad network conditions, handeling possible errors that you cannot prevent, etc

-There are always tradoffs.
+Moreover, there are always tradoffs.

 For exemple, if you want your lists of <whatever> to load super fastly, you might want to implement some sort of client-side caching.
 You will have to trade off reliability for speed and resisilence, but that can be totally acceptable.

-One strategy could be : data is loaded form the server at a time T, we store that data in the local storage of the app.
+One strategy could be :

+- data is loaded form the server at a time T, we store that data in the local storage of the app.
-Then the next time the loading of data is required, we can directly return what's been saved in the local storage.
+- then the next time the loading of data is required, we can directly return what's been saved in the local storage.

 Maybe if current time is less than T + Delay ?
 It's really up to you to define what's acceptable.
-You could display that data with a visual indication informing the user that it might not be up to date (like reducing the opacity ?)
+You could also display that data with a visual indication informing the user that it might not be up to date (like reducing the opacity ?)

 In the same time, you could send the API a request to make sure the user eventually gets the good version of the system's state.
 That way, the user does not have to look at a loadng indicator for 5 seconds, when all he wanted to do was viewing previously loaded data.
 In the same time he knows that he is in offline mode and what he sees might not be perfectly up to date, but at least he can see something !

-In the browser, we could leverage APIs like localStorage or sessionStorage, or implementing an offline service worker that caches network calls.
+In the browser, you could leverage APIs like localStorage or sessionStorage, or implement an offline service worker that caches network calls.
 In React Native, you can leverage persistence APIs like AsyncStorage or Realm DB, SQLite, ...

 The way records are persisted in an application is usually specific to the application.
 That's why the persistence layer is completely abstracted in this library, thanks to ```PeristenceService``` and ```PersistenceStrategy``` interfaces.